meeshkan/properties-driven-development-tutorial/ARTICLE.md

 > _This article was edited by [Carolyn Stransky](https://dev.to/carolstran).
 XXX and XXX are acknowledged for their valuable feedback._

 I love software development.
-So when I'm given an interesting coding task, my brain immediately goes in development mode.
-It generates a vague idea what the implementation should look like and, based on that vague idea, I would like to get right to implementing it, getting better understanding of the problem along the way.
+So when I'm given an interesting coding task, my brain immediately goes in development mode and generates a vague idea what the implementation should look like.
+Based on that idea, I would like to get right to implementing it, garnering better understanding of the problem along the way.
 Once the thing is done and problem is solved, I may add a few unit tests to make the reviewer happy.

 While this approach could be productive for very experienced developers, for most of us it will probably lead to a lot of waste.
 Why?
 Because when coding new features, you're thinking like an engineer, not like a user.